-Known for its glossy purple skin, eggplant is an often unsung hero among vegetables.
-Rich in fiber, vitamins, minerals, and antioxidants, it has a uniquely satisfying texture, making it an excellent meat substitute for cancer patients who want to reduce the amount of meat or animal fat in their diets.
+Known for its glossy purple skin, eggplant is often an unsung hero among vegetables.
+Rich in fiber, vitamins, minerals, and antioxidants, it has a uniquely satisfying texture, making it an excellent meat substitute for those who want to reduce the amount of meat or animal fat in their diets.

 Eggplant absorbs the flavors it is cooked with, which makes it great for a stir-fry.
-Or cook it with tomato sauce as lasagna, substituting eggplant slices for the high carb noodles in that dish.
+It is also delicious with tomato sauce as lasagna, substituting eggplant slices for the noodles.
 If you can find them, use the smaller, skinnier Asian eggplants, since they are sweeter and denser, and don’t need to be salted before cooking.

 For the larger Italian eggplants, to remove any bitterness and excess water, cut the eggplant into half-inch rounds, place it flat on a paper towel, and sprinkle with sea salt.
 After an hour, the bitter taste becomes quite mild, so you can even chop it raw and toss it into a salad.